Sibert-Aerts/rezbot/README.md

     * One-time scripts can be quickly written or copy-pasted to generate amusing results
     * Reactive scripts can be made to perform simple toy tasks (e.g. react to every mention of bananas with a banana emoji)
-    but can be used to script more complicated interactions (e.g. fetching a picture from a matching Wikipedia page when a user says "show me xyz"), without ever having to leave the discord message box or write a line of python code
+    but can be used to script more complicated interactions (e.g. fetching a picture from a matching Wikipedia page when a user says "show me xyz"), without ever having to leave the discord message box or write a line of python code.

     (See [PIPESGUIDE.md](./PIPESGUIDE.md) for more information)